saihgupr/mondrian_tetris/README.md

 ## 🎮 Play Online

-Simply open `index.html` in any modern web browser to start playing immediately.
+[Play it here](https://incredible-queijadas-f39509.netlify.app/) to start playing immediately.
 No installation or dependencies required!

 ## 🎨 Features